bennyhuo/kotlin-compile-testing-extensions/README.md

 ### 1.8.20-1.0.0

-* Upgrade to Kotlin 1.8.0, depends on the fork maintained by [ZacSweers](https://github.com/ZacSweers/kotlin-compile-testing).
+* Upgrade to Kotlin 1.8.20.
+* Add support to add customized output files.

 ### 1.8.0.1

+* Catch exceptions when running the testing code.

 ### 1.8.0.0